ibm-messaging/mq-container-mft/README.md

 Run IBM MQ Managed File Transfer agents in a container .

-## Build

-You can build a docker image containing IBM MQ Managed File Transfer Redistributable Package.
-After extracting the code from this repository, you can follow the [build documentation](docs/building.md) to build an image.
+See [here](READMEEarlierImp.md) for an earlier implementation of MFT on cloud.

 ## Usage

-See the [Run as Docker container](docs/usage-docker.md) for details on how to run the image docker container.
+See the [Run as Docker container documentation](docs/usage-docker.md) for details on how to run the image docker container.

-See the [Run in OCP](docs/usage-ocp.md) for details on how to run the image in OpenShift Container Platform.
+See the [Run in OCP documentation ](docs/usage-ocp.md) for details on how to run the image in OpenShift Container Platform.

 Note that in order to use the image, it is necessary to accept the terms of the [IBM MQ license](#license).